 During the semester, you are required to complete four essay-writing assignments and ten journal entries.
-Please follow these instructions when writing your papers and journals:
+Please follow these instructions when writing your papers and online discussions:

-- Writing assignments must be typed in MLA format - Use Times font and font size of 12 pt. - Double-space. - Essay writing assignments are 3-5 pages in length (600-900 words). - The research essay is 5-7 pages in length (1500-2100 words) - Journal entries are a minimum of 300 words. - Spelling, grammar, and punctuation are counted toward the grade in all assignments. - Due dates for all assignments are noted in the syllabus and on the course calendar. - All essays are submitted through TurnItIn.com, a plagiarism checker. - Graded papers will be returned within one week of receipt.
+- Writing assignments must be typed in MLA format - Use Times font and font size of 12 pt. - Double-space. - Essay writing assignments are 3-5 pages in length (600-900 words). - Spelling, grammar, and punctuation are counted toward the grade in all assignments. - Due dates for all assignments are noted in the syllabus and on the course calendar. - All essays are submitted through TurnItIn.com, a plagiarism checker. - Graded papers will be returned within one week of receipt.
 Your essays will be graded holistically on the essay-scoring rubric. - Late papers are accepted at the instructor's discretion and will not receive full credit.
 (See Late Work Policy) Emergency situations will be handled on an individual basis.